msabramo/vagrant_sql_server_express/README.md

 # Install and start up

-The first time that you do this it will download a large Vagrant box file (about 2.7 GB) from the Internet, so you may want to wait until you have a good connection.
+The first time that you do this it will download a large Vagrant box file (about 2.7 GB) from https://atlas.hashicorp.com/msabramo/boxes/mssqlserver2014express, so you may want to wait until you have a good connection.

 ```bash